chris-casper/Meshtasticd-Configuration-Tool/README.md

 - [ ] WiFi setup
 - [ ] WiFi vs AP setup?
 - [ ] SDR config
-- [ ] tailscale config
+- [X] tailscale config
 - [ ] Raspberry PI Connect - disable/enable
 - [ ] hardening? levels of config?
 - [ ] unbound or DNS over HTTP
+- [X] reliability scripts

 Sounds easy enough, right?
+No, we have to make it more difficult.
+Each section will have a status check, enable/config and disable.

   ---
 ## 1. Meshtasticd Configuration Tool (CLI only)